zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-07-26】[google-gemini / gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 * 【2025-07-25】[frappe / books](https://github.com/frappe/books) - Free Accounting Software
 * 【2025-07-25】[coderamp-labs / pad.ws](https://github.com/coderamp-labs/pad.ws) - Whiteboard as an IDE, draw and code in your browser
 * 【2025-07-25】[Voxelum / x-minecraft-launcher](https://github.com/Voxelum/x-minecraft-launcher) - An Open Source Minecraft Launcher with Modern UX.
 Provides a Disk Efficient way to manage all your Mods!